 Elaine Jary is a contemporary realist watercolor painter.
 She focuses on the beauty of nature as well as portrait and figurative representation.
 Inspiration comes from excursions to parks and urban botanical gardens such as the Dallas Arboretum, as well as travel to diverse destinations including national parks (Arches National Park in Utah) and international cities (Prague).

 Light is a major element in her compositions, which she feels can transform an ordinary subject into something of extraordinary beauty.
-Her process employs the transparent quality of watercolor to create a dramatic composition using light, value contrast and strong color.
+Her process employs the transparent quality of watercolor to create a dramatic composition using light, value contrast, and strong color.
 Her goal is to contribute in a small way through her paintings to the beauty that is always present but may be overlooked in our busy lives.

 Ms. Jary was born in Fort Worth, Texas and has lived in the area her entire life.
 She was attracted to drawing from an early age and spent many happy childhood hours drawing, including paper dolls with complete and seasonal wardrobes.
 Later, at twelve years old, she took pastel and sculpture classes at a local museum.
 After obtaining a Bachelor of Arts in Graphic Communication from the University of Texas at Arlington, she put aside her creative activities for many years, until her passion to create art once again became a priority in her life.

 In 2010, she realized that creating art was her true passion, and since then she has focused on painting.
 In coaching lingo, she feels that creating art is an expression of her “True Self.”
 She considers herself a lifelong student and continues to attend workshops to expand her painting knowledge and experience.
-However, she feels the best education is acquired from making painting a regular, daily practice.
+However, she feels the best education is acquired by making painting a regular, daily practice.

 Ms. Jary has studied with notable watercolor artists including Mary Whyte, Fealing Lin, Frank Eber, and Janet Rogers.
 Her work has been juried into several exhibits including the Fort Worth Society of Watercolor Artists and Trinity Arts Guild in Bedford, Texas.
-Her paintings are found in private residences in Texas, Washington, Wisconsin and Virginia.
+Her paintings are found in private residences in Texas, Washington, Wisconsin, and Virginia.

 Ms. Jary feels that a successful painting allows the viewer to connect with the emotion that was experienced during the creation and execution of the work.
 The idea for a painting begins with the recognition of an interesting composition that conveys an emotion.
 The subject matter could be the morning light on a beautiful blossom, the pattern of fall leaves and their shadows in the corner of a patio, or the joyful smile on a child’s upturned face.
-This beginning idea is transferred onto paper, and at some point the painting becomes an entity unto itself.
+This beginning idea is transferred onto paper, and at some point, the painting becomes an entity unto itself.
 There is a realistic representation of the subject within the painting, but also contained is an expression of the artist’s personal statement.
 The artist is conveying her belief of what is worthy of notice in this world.
 The forgotten ability to be in the present moment; for example, a child’s wonder at watching a ladybug crawl across a leaf, can be captured in a painting.
 A painting emphasizes a moment in time and the viewer pauses to take in the message.
 The intention is that the painting conveys a message of beauty that connects us and provides hope, enriching our lives. www.elainejaryart.weebly.com

 6th Place - Jim Shirey - "Monotropa"

 Jim Shirey lives and creates in Athens, Ohio.
-Jim works with natural lighting in forests and open fields, Shirey uses a magnification lens and multiply focused images to reveal the sensual world of lush color and form of wildflowers.
+Jim works with natural lighting in forests and open fields, Shirey uses a magnification lens and multiple focused images to reveal the sensual world of lush color and form of wildflowers.

 His subjects grow in out of the way places.
-Some are small enough to fit on a fingernail, or have become hard to find as a result of climate change and habitat encroachment.
+Some are small enough to fit on a fingernail or have become hard to find as a result of climate change and habitat encroachment.

 Born in Chicago, Shirey worked in the steel mills around Gary, Indiana, as a young man.
 He later attained a Ph.D. in mathematics from Purdue University and moved with his wife and two sons to southeastern Ohio, where he worked as a professor of Mathematics until his retirement.